Anomaly Detection Service¶

 The service enables the user to run the following applications:

 - Detection of fault conditions without explicit definition

 The Anomaly Detection Service uses a density-based clustering approach to detect anomalous behaviour.
-The clustering is done in a training with historical data and leads to a model for time series data considered normal.
+The clustering is done in a training with historical data and leads to a model for normal behaviour of time series data.

 This model is evaluated for a given set of data points by checking whether the data points belong to one of the clusters formed during model training.
 Data points belonging to a cluster are considered normal.
 Data points not belonging to a cluster are given a score that indicates their distance to the nearest cluster.
 The higher this score, the more likely it is that the data point is an anomaly.

 In addition to one or multiple time series (original sensor data in IoT model format), the service uses a specific configuration as input for the signal calculation.
 The configuration information consists of the following parts: